 Term: This is Donna’s first term on the CES-ON Board

 Through her work at City of Hamilton, Healthy and Safe Communities Department, Marion has 11+ years of experience in research, evaluation and knowledge exchange.
 Her work includes strategic planning, policy development, research and evaluation, data management and strategic engagement to support evidence-informed planning and continuous improvements.
 Cultivating a culture of research and evaluation to build capacity and communities of practice that explore innovative and equitable ways to deliver services for children, families, professionals and community are integral to Marion’s work.
-Marion is a member of the Professional Development Committee since 2017, registered with the Ontario College of Teachers since 2003, a Credential Evaluator since 2014 and has a Master Degree in Social Science with degrees in Education, Child and Youth Studies and Humanities.
+Marion is a member of the Professional Development Committee since 2017, and its co-chair since 2019.
+She is registered with the Ontario College of Teachers since 2003, a Credential Evaluator since 2014 and has a Master Degree in Social Science with degrees in Education, Child and Youth Studies and Humanities.

 Term: This is Marion’s first term on the CES-ON Board